neverbiasu/awesome-gemini-prompts/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+You are free to **Share** and **Adapt** the material for **NonCommercial** purposes, as long as you give appropriate credit and distribute your contributions under the same license.

 ---